valowmfk/Azure-TF-A10-AKS/README.md

 # Azure-TF-A10-AKS
+#
+#  vThunder configs for A10 Cloud Demo
+#  Matt Klouda, John Allen, Anders DuPuis-Lund, Jim McGhee
+#  Updated provider to version 1.2.1
+#

 Terraform Deployment for A10 vThunder and AKS

-Within the remote_backend directory is a terraform to create your backend terraform state storage, accounts, etc. Azure will become your state table reference for terraform, no longer local.
+The remote_backend directory is a terraform to create your backend terraform state storage, accounts, etc. This is recommended for teams that are running terraform against your environment from multiple sources.
-*** IMPORTANT ***
-Once you're migrated your terraform init over to the new backend state, be cautious as TF will attempt to delete the resource_group and items within as it might not have a fully synced state.
-You can resolve this by using terraform state rm to remove the individual missing items from the backend state.
+Key values have been replaced with "<your values here>"

+Please contact seclouddemo@a10networks.com with any questions.